github/gh-gei/README.md

 * Running your first few migrations: https://www.youtube.com/watch?v=yfnXbwtXY80
 * Orchestrating an end-to-end production migration: https://www.youtube.com/watch?v=AtFB-U1Og4c

 ## GitHub to GitHub Migration Usage

-GEI-CLI is a cross-platform .NET Core console application.
-General usage will use the `generate-script` option to create a script that can be used to migrate all repositories from a GitHub organization.
+General usage will use the `generate-script` command to create a script that can be used to migrate all repositories from a GitHub organization.
+### Command line
 To get started you'll need to download the official [GitHub CLI](https://cli.github.com).
-You can run *gh extension install github/gh-gei* to install the GEI CLI.
+You can run `gh extension install github/gh-gei` to install the GEI CLI.
+Once installed, run `gh gei --help` to learn about the options.

-### Command line
 ```
 gh-gei
   CLI for GitHub Enterprise Importer.